roc-streaming/roc-toolkit/INSTALL.md

 Quick start
 -----------

-See various examples and recipes inside "Building" section [on wiki](https://github.com/roc-project/roc/wiki#building).
+For quick start, see "Building and testing" section [on wiki](https://github.com/roc-project/roc/wiki#building-and-testing).

 Dependencies
 ------------